fabian-lauer/dbus-shelly-3em-smartmeter/README.md

 Integrate Shelly 3EM smart meter into Victron Energies Venus OS

 ## Purpose
-With the scripts in this repro it should be easy possible to install, uninstall, restart a service that connects the Shelly 3EM to the VenusOS and GX devices from Victron.
+With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 3EM to the VenusOS and GX devices from Victron.
-Idea is pasend on @RalfZim project linked below
+Idea is pasend on @RalfZim project linked below.